tomokuni/NullableUnitGenerator/README.md

 ### ~~EntityFrameworkValueConverter~~
-<details><summary>Explanation in UnitGenerager (UnitGenerager‚Å‚Ìà–¾)</summary>
+<details><summary>Explanation in UnitGenerager (UnitGeneragerã§ã®èª¬æ˜)</summary>

 Implements EntityFrameworkCore's ValueConverter by public accessibility.
 It is not registered automatically so you need to register manually.

-EntityFrameworkCore‚ÌValueConverter‚ğƒpƒuƒŠƒbƒNƒAƒNƒZƒVƒrƒŠƒeƒB‚ÅÀ‘•‚µ‚Ü‚·B©“®“I‚É‚Í“o˜^‚³‚ê‚È‚¢‚Ì‚ÅAè“®‚Å“o˜^‚·‚é•K—v‚ª‚ ‚éB
+EntityFrameworkCoreã®ValueConverterã‚’ãƒ‘ãƒ–ãƒªãƒƒã‚¯ã‚¢ã‚¯ã‚»ã‚·ãƒ“ãƒªãƒ†ã‚£ã§å®Ÿè£…ã—ã¾ã™ã€‚è‡ªå‹•çš„ã«ã¯ç™»éŒ²ã•ã‚Œãªã„ã®ã§ã€æ‰‹å‹•ã§ç™»éŒ²ã™ã‚‹å¿…è¦ãŒã‚ã‚‹ã€‚

 ```csharp
 public readonly partial struct UserId